bamazap/mturk-template/README.md

 A general-purpose template for Amazon Mechanical Turk tasks.

 ### Development
-This project uses Webpack, which takes the code in `src` and "transpiles" it to a few files that will actually be run in the browser, placing it in `dist`.
+This project uses Webpack, which takes the code in `src` and "transpiles" it to a few files that will actually be run in the browser, placing them in `dist`.
 The reasons for doing this are numerous:
 - Cleaner dependency management that avoids polluting the global scope
 - Use modern JavaScript syntax without worrying about browser support
 - Automatically prefix CSS styles